 Normal office hours at the Academic Senate are between the hours of 8:00 a.m. and 6:00 p.m.
 The work schedule for all regular, full-time nonexempt employees is 40 working hours per week.
 Exempt employees are required to work whatever hours are necessary to achieve completion of their job responsibilities.
 Their work schedule may vary somewhat based on the necessity to allocate sufficient working hours each day to complete their assigned tasks.
 Deviation from the normal assigned work schedule should be communicated in advance to the Office Manager or the Executive Director so they can ensure adequate staffing will be maintained in the Senate Office.
 The schedule for each Academic Senate employee is set and approved by the Executive Director in conjunction with the employee's supervisor.

+Meal Periods:

-In accordance with state law, all employees who work more than five hours in a day are provided an unpaid lunch period.
+In accordance with California state law, all employees who work more than five hours in a day are provided an unpaid lunch period.
 Lunch periods are generally one hour in length (30 minutes minimum) and are to be arranged to provide the office with continuous telephone and reception coverage.
+In no case may any meal period be waived to shorten an employee’s work hours or to be used in lieu of time without pay.
+Any employee who is scheduled to work not more than six hours in any workday may, by mutual agreement between the Academic Senate and the employee, work without a meal period.

+When the work period is 10 hours per day, a second meal period of at least 30 minutes will be provided.
+If the total hours worked is 12 hours or less, the second meal period may be waived by mutual consent of the employer and the employee only if the first meal period was not waived.

+Rest Periods:

-Employees are also allowed a 10-minute paid rest period for each four hours of work.
+Non-exempt Employees will take a 10-minute paid rest period for each four hours of work or major fraction thereof.
 These are typically taken in the morning and in the afternoon, and may not be substituted for what would normally be unpaid hours.